IreneAleks/FarmVest/README.md

 # FarmVest
-For this pet-project i used design from figma and use prepros
+For this pet-project i used prepros and design from figma